-14. What are the expectations for communicating my research experience to broader audiences?
+What are the expectations for communicating my research experience to broader audiences?

-As a summer research student, you are expected to participate in the Student Collaborative Research (SCoRe) Summer Research Symposium in either poster or oral format.
+As a summer research student, you are expected to participate in the SCoRe Summer Research Symposium in either poster or oral format.
 The event highlights student-faculty collaborative research over Family & Friends Weekend at the college.
 Many summer researchers also have the opportunity to participate in discipline-specific regional or national meetings.
 This option should be discussed with your particular advisor.

-15. Do I get credit for summer research?
+• Do I get credit for summer research?

-Since summer research is a funded research experience, students will not receive academic credit.
+Since summer research is a paid position, students will not receive academic credit.
 For those interested in recognition of their research on their academic transcript, they can enroll in GS198.

-16. What is GS198?
+• What is GS198?
 And do I have to take it?

 GS198 is a voluntary course that summer research students can elect into allowing the summer research experience to be added to their academic transcript.
 The course is offered only as pass/fail.
 Students are required to keep a set of initial expectations, keep a research journal, and submit information through a GS198 Canvas portal.
-More information about GS198 can be obtained from Lisa Schwartz (lisa.schwartz@coloradocollege.edu) or Andrea Culp (andrea.culp@coloradocollege.edu).
+More information about GS198 can be obtained from Lisa Schwartz.

-17. As a Chemistry or Biochemistry major, why should I conduct summer research?
+• As a Chemistry major, why should I conduct summer research?